GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/08.071-080/02.Who'll-Be-the-Next/docs.md

 Who'll be the next to follow Jesus
 Follow His weary bleeding feet?
 Who'll be the next to lay ev'ry burden
 Down at the Father's mercy-seat?

-null
+[Chorus]

 3.
 Who'll be the next to follow Jesus?
 Who'll be the next to praise His name?
 Who'll swell the chorus of free redemption
 Sing, hallelujah!  praise the Lamb?

-null
+[Chorus]

 ```